How I Use Restic to Back up My Home Folders to Backblaze B2

 RESTIC_PASSWORD_COMMAND=pass\ "$RESTIC_HOST"/RESTIC_PASSWORD

-RESTIC_HOST and RESTIC_PATH aren’t environment variables recognised by restic itself.
-We’re exporting them because we’ll use them in our backup and maintenance scripts later on.
+RESTIC_HOST isn’t an environment variable recognised by restic itself.
+We’re exporting it because we’ll use it in our backup and maintenance scripts later on.

 fish-shell